JordanWu1997/YSO_Identifier/README.md

 We first project all object samples along the faint direction (as shown in previous section, they have identical SED shapes) to find all SED shapes of samples.
 Then, we find __the brightest dot and the faintest dot for the individual type of SED shape__ and store them as __bright-end boundary__ and __faint-end boundary__ respectively.
 In this work,  we assume object-populated region are always continuous, therefore the bright-end boundaries and faint-end boundaries define the object-populated region of the samples.
+For samples used in this work, please check [./tables/README.md](./tables/README.md).

 | ![Cartoon_Finding_Boundary](./figures/Cartoon_Finding_Boundary.png)                     |
 | :--:                                                                                    |